MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

 ### Process outputs of checkboxes in Power Automate

-Checkboxes values are of type Boolean: `true` if the checkbox is marked as selected in the document, `false` if it’s not.
+Checkboxe values are of type Boolean: `true` means the checkbox is marked as selected in the document, and `false` means it’s not.

 One way you can check its value is with a **Condition** action.
-If the checkbox value is equal to `true`, then execute one action, if `false` another action.
-The illustration below shows an example.
+If the checkbox value is equal to `true`, then execute one action.
+If the value is `false`, execute a different action.
+The following illustration shows an example.

 > [!div class="mx-imgBorder"]
 > ![Retreive checkbox value in a condition](media/form-processing-retreive-checkbox.png "Check for the value returned for an extracted checkbox in a condition in a cloud flow.")

 Another option is to map the `true`/`false` output of the checkbox to other values of your choice by using the [if](/azure/logic-apps/workflow-definition-language-functions-reference#if) expression.
-For example, you might have a column in an Excel file where you want to write ‘Priority’ if one of the checkboxes in the document is selected, or ‘Non-priority’ in the other case.
+For example, you might have a column in an Excel file where you want to write ‘Priority’ if one of the checkboxes in the document is selected, or ‘Non-priority’ if not selected.
 To do this, you can use the following expression: `if(<form processing output>, 'Priority', 'Non-priority')`.
 The following animation shows an example.

 > [!div class="mx-imgBorder"]
 > ![Map checkbox value with an expression](media/form-processing-retreive-checkbox-2.gif "Using an expression to map the Boolean value returned by a checkbox.")